 - Get them involved in the hiring process.
 Can they re-read the job offer?
 After all, they are the ones who will work the most with the candidate.

-- Do lunch trainings or updates on the current market.
+- Do lunch training or updates on the current market.
 Every week, an employee learns about new trends in your market and shares his research with the team.
-Pay the pizza! ?
+You could even pay for the pizza!

 Create a personal development plan for each employee.

-Define the precise results and behaviors that are needed to reach the employee’s next level career path.
+Define the precise results and behaviors needed to reach the employee’s next level of career path.
 Create measurable goals.
-You need to be able to tell what percentage % goal is achieved for it to be effective.
+It is best to tell what percentage (%) of the goal is achieved for the development plan to be effective.

-Avoid generic measures such as “Support the team for the delivery of reports” or “Deliver such a project in the 3rd quarter and ensure there are no mistakes”.
-These objectives bring little results; they are in fact only the job description of the employee and they do not bring anything very concrete.
+Avoid generic measures, such as “Support the team for the delivery of reports” or “Deliver such a project in the 3rd quarter and ensure there are no mistakes”.
+These objectives bring little results; they are, in fact, only the employee’s job description, and they do not bring anything very definite.

 Instead, use Objectives and Key Results (OKR) to measure the outcome.
-For example, Google has been using this type of lens since its inception:
+For example, Google has been using it since its inception: